drlouie/vps-net.com/WikiPeeks/Readme.md

 WHAT IS: Wikipeeks?

 Wikipeeks was envisioned as a data plugin, which would allow an information system (think website) to take full advantage of all the data that's part of Wikipedia (or other sources, through Wiki feeds).
-By taking full advantage, a developer could make a website much more attractive to search engine algorithms by lacing responses with contextually relative information, and links, to futher enhance SEO visibility and upward mobility.
-I've since adapted it to take on W3C's (World Wide Web Consortium) Standards and Drafts documents, to show the versatility in the codebase and approach.
+For example, by taking full advantage, a developer could make a website much more attractive to search engine algorithms by lacing responses with contextually relative information, and links, to futher enhance SEO visibility and upward mobility in the spaces of interest.
+I've since adapted it to take on W3C's (World Wide Web Consortium) Standards and Drafts, to show the versatility in the codebase and approach.

 This repository contains the hard-coded and soft-coded content for https://myvirtualprivate.com/wikipeeks as it sits, live, today.